-The sights which Allah’s Apostle was shown on the Night Journey when he was taken to Bait-ul Maqdis (i.e. Yeruwshalom) were actual sights, (not dreams).
+- The sights which Allah’s Delegate was shown on the Night Journey when he was taken to Bait-ul Maqdis (i.e. Yeruwshalaim) were actual sights, (not dreams).
 And the Cursed Tree (mentioned) in the Qu’ran is the tree of Zaqqum (itself) .

 Muslim Book 001, Number 0309:

 It is narrated on the authority of Anas b.
 Malik that the Messenger of Allah (may peace be upon him) said: I was brought al-Buraq Who is an animal white and long, larger than a donkey but smaller than a mule, who would place his hoof a distance equal to the range of version.
 I mounted it and came to the Temple (Bait Maqdis in Yeruwshalaim), then tethered it to the ring used by the prophets.
 I entered the mosque and prayed two rak’ahs in it, and then came out and Gabriel brought me a vessel of wine and a vessel of milk.
 I chose the milk, and Gabriel said: You have chosen the natural thing.
 Then he took me to heaven…